 Fig. 3 Release status example

 The ability to easily use and revise previous designs can significantly improve the productivity of you and your organization’s PCB design and development.
 Not having to completely create every design from scratch can translate into tremendous man-hour and cost savings.
-The advantages that your workflow can realize from using project templates in Altium is determined by the degree to which embed the capability into your operations, but a few notable advantages are listed below.
+The advantages that your workflow can realize from using project templates and design reuse in Altium is determined by the degree to which embed the capability into your operations, but a few notable advantages are listed below.

 Just as maps allow you to travel more efficiently, since you are not required to discover the best route project templates allow you to design efficiently and confidently and forego sourcing, laying nets and even coding.
-With Altium, you can fully utilize the advantages of using project templates for PCB design.
+With Altium, you can fully utilize the advantages of using project layout templates for PCB design.
 Think of the possibilities with project templates on your board design and PCB layout like: